 Information fuels knowledge.
-The Multinational Copyright License delivers sharing rights to millions of journals, blogs, newspapers, eBooks and more from a collection of more than 12,000 publishers around the globe.
-Rights directly acquired from publishers can vary, and acquiring rights to reuse or share content on a one-off basis can be inefficient and costly.
+The Multinational Copyright License delivers a consistent set of reuse rights to millions of journals, blogs, newspapers, eBooks, and more from thousands of publishers around the globe.
+Rights directly acquired through agreements with publishers can vary, and acquiring rights to reuse content on a one-off basis can be inefficient.
 Identifying the correct publisher and individual contact, completing request forms, awaiting a response, and negotiating terms all takes time that most businesses cannot afford.
-The Multinational Copyright License removes the friction and delays associated with acquiring rights to reuse and share published content in the workplace and empowers employees by delivering a comprehensive, consistent set of rights.
-Not only does this greatly reduce the need for individual permissions, but also the likelihood of duplicate requests thereby saving your organization time.
+The Multinational Copyright License removes the friction and delays associated with acquiring rights to reuse published content in the workplace and empowers employees to efficiently collaborate by delivering a comprehensive, consistent set of rights — greatly reducing the need for individual permissions and the likelihood of duplicate requests. permissions, but also the likelihood of duplicate requests thereby saving your organization time.

 Two minds are better than one.
 The Multinational Copyright License takes the guesswork out of copyright permissions.
-It includes a uniform set of sharing rights which adds value to a company’s existing content holdings, so employees can focus on collaborating and driving innovation.
-The Multinational Copyright License complements subscriptions and other primary content sources by empowering U.S.-based employees to compliantly share and store published information on company network drives, thereby fostering collaboration across global teams to build competitive intelligence, foster product development, or advance research.
+It provides a consistent set of reuse rights that adds value to a company’s existing content holdings, so employees can focus on collaboration and innovation.
+The Multinational Copyright License complements subscriptions and other primary content sources by empowering employees to legally reuse and store published information on company network drives, to support compliant collaboration across global teams to build competitive intelligence, foster product development, or advance research.

 Your employees rely on your company’s valuable content subscriptions and purchases — that is a constant.
-The Multinational Copyright License helps you get the most from that investment by creating uniformity across titles and publishers, and efficiency throughout your organization.
+The Multinational Copyright License helps you get the most from those investments by providing a uniform set of reuse rights across titles and publishers, creating efficiency throughout your organization.

 Play it safe.
-A 2016 survey revealed that business professionals share information an average of 5.5 times per week with nine people and 36% of that information is published by third-parties such as scientific journals, news sources, and other publications.* As the frequency of content sharing in the workplace increases, so too does the risk of copyright infringement and its potential statutory damages and multi-million-dollar settlements.
-Add in associated legal fees, damage to your company’s reputation and the effect it can have on future business, and the costs really start to add up.
-The Multinational Copyright License helps minimize this risk by offering the broadest set of content usage rights available through a single license and reducing the chance of unintentional infringement.
+A 2020 survey revealed that business professionals share information an average of 16.5 times per week with nine people and 49% of that information is published by third-parties such as scientific journals, news sources, and other publications.
+As the frequency of content sharing in the workplace increases, so too does the risk of copyright infringement and its potential statutory damages and multimillion dollar settlements.
+Add in associated legal fees, damage to your company’s reputation and the effect it can have on future business, and the costs can really add up.
+The Multinational Copyright License helps minimize this risk by offering the broadest set of content reuse rights available through a single license and reducing the chance of unintentional infringement.

 At your service.
-Gain a competitive edge by answering individual customer requests for information with single copies of articles using rights already included in the Multinational Copyright License.
-Be more effective and remove delays in servicing your customers’ requests by eliminating the time and energy spent seeking additional permissions typically required to provide content in response to such requests.
+Gain a competitive edge by being able to compliantly respond to individual customer requests for information with single copies of articles utilizing the responsive rights included in the Multinational Copyright License.
+Be more effective and remove delays in servicing your customers’ requests by eliminating the time and energy spent seeking the additional permissions typically required to provide content in response to such requests.

 Protect your brand.
-The Multinational Copyright License supports a company’s code of conduct and general business ethics by simplifying compliance and encouraging employees to respect copyright.
+The Multinational Copyright License supports a company’s code of conduct and business ethics by simplifying compliance and promoting respect for copyright.
 When a company chooses the Multinational Copyright License, it sends a message the organization cares about conducting business ethically.
 Just as any business organization would expect users of its products to respect the company’s own intellectual property, a business that obtains the Multinational Copyright License is demonstrating respect for the rights of content creators.

 By encouraging responsible business practices, your company is also reducing reputational and brand risk, thereby reinforcing its identity as a good corporate citizen.